alcelafranque/WOL_manager/README.md

 ### Configuration
 - In the root dir, edit .env file to select a very strong api-key
-- Fulfil `backend/config.d/config.yml` network field with your
+- Fulfil `backend/config.d/config.yml` network field with your bot-id.
 - Feel free to change default path of database_url

 ### Execution